YouwangDeng/Leetcode/LeetcodeNote.md

 ## Pour Water
 * water moving logic should be clear, if and continue and break should be clear
 * i and minIndex are two different things and the return value should be confirmed

+## Word Ladder II
+* use DFS and min will result in TLE
+* solution is using two end BFS, using hashMap to store every level data, and traverse from the begin and the end word